HonzaBeran/HonzaBeran/README.md

 - 👋 Hi, I’m @HonzaBeran
 - 👀 I’m interested in programing in JavaScript and Python.
-- 🌱 I’m currently learning Tailwind CSS, Vue, React etc.
+- 🌱 I’m currently learning JS and React.
 - 💞️ I’m looking to collaborate on wonderful and modern web pages.
 - 📫 How to reach me:
     - :email:   Email: beranjan97@gmail.com